-Penn State Health St. Joseph Department of Food and Nutrition Services focuses on educating children and adults on pertinent nutrition issues.
-In conjunction with the National Institutes of Health, the Surgeon General and the Academy of Nutrition and Dietetics , we champion causes which will have a direct impact on the health of our community.
+Penn State Health St. Joseph’s department of Food and Nutrition Services focuses on educating children and adults on pertinent nutrition issues.
+In conjunction with the National Institutes of Health, the Surgeon General and the American Dietetic Association, we champion causes which will have a direct impact on the health of our community.
 We are advocates for healthy eating and lifestyle modification.

 The fee for medical nutrition therapy may be covered by your medical insurance company.
 It is best to check with your insurance company before the visit.
 If it is not covered, there is a minimal fee for the services provided.
 All consultations are confidential and patients are encouraged to bring family members or friends.

 The physician’s office should send, or the patient should bring, the following to the appointment:

 - A referral including the prescribed diet order and prescription